Bartva1/CD-ABSC-with-LLMs/README.md

 To run the experiments, you need to provide API keys for the LLM services.
 In this project, these are loaded from a .env file in the project root.
 For more information on how to get an API key using groq, go to the bottom of the repository.

-- create a .env file in the root directory (same level as Improving-Cross-Domain-ABSC-with-LLMs-and-Domain-Invariant-Transformations).
+- create a .env file in the root directory (same level as CD-ABSC-with-LLMs).
 - add the following keys to the file:
 ```env
 OPENAI_KEY=your_openai_key_here